ItsIgnacioPortal/hacker-scoper/README.md

 ## F.A.Q
 - **Q: How does the "company" scope matching actually work?**
 A: It works by looking for company-name matches in a local copy of the [firebounty](https://firebounty.com/) database (`firebounty-scope-url_only.json`).
-After it finds a name match, it'll filter your URLs according to the scopes that firebounty detected for that company.
+The company name that you specify will be lowercase'd, and hacker-scoper will check if any company name in the JSON contains that string.
+Once it finds a name match, it'll filter your URLs according to the scopes that firebounty detected for that company.
+You can test how this would perform by just searching some name in [the firebounty website](https://firebounty.com/).

 ## Special thank you
 This project was inspired by the [yeswehack_vdp_finder](https://github.com/yeswehack/yeswehack_vdp_finder)